Joining the Data Dots

 5. Modern digital systems meet legacy.
 This is a barrier that can get in the way of successful project execution, and the macro challenges faced here are the same ones that have in fact caused inefficient spreadsheets to be used in many processes on a repetitive basis in the first place.

 Simply put, data needs to be transformed so that it can be useful from a practical perspective, and achieving this often requires knowledge of multiple system types, including legacy, so that data can easily flow in the right formats for the required end result.
-The challenge here is that the knowledge to undertake this is not always within a single person, nor organisation.
+The challenge here is that the knowledge to undertake this is not always within a single person, nor organization.

 One often finds that very sophisticated successful front end processes stop dead in their tracks when functional team lines are crossed, so that momentum and business velocity is lost.
 Therefore take time to understand any dependencies that you have on systems integrations and ensure that you have access to required specialist person(s) etc that will be required during actual execution.